 Its use has also been appropriate and successful for minimizing mood swings associated with menopause.

-In America, is St Johns wort effective in treating depression?
+Is St Johns wort effective in treating depression in America?
 According to WebMD, millions of people think so; they view St. John's wort as an alternative or natural treatment for depression.

 From WebMD: "There is some scientific evidence that St. John's wort may be helpful in treating mild depression, and the benefit seems similar to that of antidepressants.
 However, two large studies, one sponsored by the National Center for Complementary and Alternative Medicine (NCCAM), showed that the herb was no more effective than placebo in treating major depression of moderate severity; ironically, the conventional drugs also studied did not fare any better than placebo, either."